File: coreutils.info, Node: tail invocation, Next: split invocation, Prev: head invocation, Up: Output of parts of files

 For compatibility 'tail' also supports an obsolete usage 'tail

-conflict with the usage described above.
-This obsolete form uses
+with the usage described above.
+This obsolete form uses exactly one

-exactly one option and at most one file.
-In the option, COUNT is an
+option and at most one file.
+In the option, NUM is an optional decimal

-optional decimal number optionally followed by a size letter ('b', 'c',
+number optionally followed by a size letter ('b', 'c', 'l') to mean

-behavior can be enabled or disabled with the '_POSIX2_VERSION'
+conflict.
+This behavior can be controlled with the '_POSIX2_VERSION'

 environment variable (*note Standards conformance::).

-Scripts intended for use on standard hosts should avoid obsolete
+Scripts intended for use on standard hosts should avoid traditional

-If your script must also run on hosts that support only the obsolete
+your script must also run on hosts that support only the traditional

 syntax, you can often rewrite it to avoid problematic usages, e.g., by